vedikagarwal/Drug-Target-Interaction-Prediction-Using-Machine-Learning/README.md

 pip install pandas matplotlib seaborn rdkit scikit-learn tensorflow datasets scikit-learn pandas numpy transformers
 ```

-## Future Plans

-- Explore and play around with LLM's
-- Extend to other disaeses
-- Create a more robust ML pipleine

-## Learning Outcomes

-- Working with cheminformatics datasets and SMILES strings
-- Molecular descriptor computation using RDKit
-- Regression modeling with scikit-learn
-- Model evaluation using R² and RMSE

 ## License

 This project is intended for academic and research purposes.
 Attribution required for reuse.